openhab/org.openhab.ui.habmin/README.md

 Screenshots
 ===========
 The following images show a selection of screenshots.
-Note that the theme is user selectable, although most images are shown with a dark theme (except the mobile sitemap image).
+Note that the theme is user selectable, although most images are shown with a dark (*slate*) theme (except the mobile sitemap image).

 Graphing a saved chart...